Lajamanu, Northern Territory: History

 In November 2021 the community was put into lockdown by the Northern Territory Government, as a wave of infections hit the Katherine region during the COVID-19 pandemic in Australia.
 The first COVID-19 case in Lajamanu was recorded on 1 December, a day after the lockdown orders were changed to that of a lockout.

 Location and access

 Lajamanu is located around 560 km south-west of Katherine and approximately 890 km from Darwin.
 The nearest community is Daguragu, about 110 km away.
 Lajamanu is difficult to access, mainly due to the distance from major cities and towns.
 Road access is via the Victoria Highway, turning off after 120 km) onto the Buntine Highway for a further 323 km, and then 104 to Lajamanu (a dirt but well-formed road).

-Hooker Creek Airport has a sealed airstrip, and is serviced by chartered flights, the RAAF and the Flying Doctor service.
+Hooker Creek Airport has a sealed airstrip, and is serviced by chartered flights, the Royal Australian Air Force and the Royal Flying Doctor Service service.